thejayhaykid/astro-blog/src/content/blog/engineering/python-kata.md

 ## Gaining Momentum

 I'm not going to go through every single commit, you can look at the [commit history](https://github.com/thejayhaykid/babysitter-kata/commits/master) if you would like to do that.
-But that process or pattern needs to be repeated as you incrementally create a test for every requirement and then update the code so that test passes.
-The advantage of TDD, is that you should not have to worry about if a change you made caused you to no longer pass a previously solved requirement.
-If that's the case then a previous test will start failing.
+But that pattern needs to repeat as you create a test for every requirement and then update the code so that test passes.
+The advantage of TDD, is that you should not have to worry about if a change you made caused you to no longer pass a solved requirement.
+If that's the case then previous tests will start failing.

 This gives you built-in regression testing, which is an amazing thing to have as you continue to develop.
-I have worked on many enterprise level applications in my career, and in my experience it is far more common to not have close to enough automated testing compared to the other way around.
+In my experience it is common to not have enough automated testing compared to the other way around.
 A robust, automated test suite is a luxury that I never take for granted.

-The important thing to follow as you are working this out is to continually revisit the requirements and make sure that every one is covered by at least one test.
+The important thing to follow as you are working this out is to revisit the requirements and make sure that every one is covered by at least one test.

 Finding edge cases requires critical thought on the problem at hand and figuring out what can throw that out of the happy path.
 Reading the requirements above, the prompt already points out some edge cases for this particular problem that will need testing to ensure they are covered.